jeroenp/vim-xquery-syntax/README.md

 Reference
 ---------
-See the XQuery grammar specification at http://www.w3.org/TR/xquery/#nt-bnf
+See the XQuery grammar specification at [Appendix A XQuery Grammar](http://www.w3.org/TR/xquery/#nt-bnf)

 Words
 -----